Taxation & Regulation (REG) Cheat Sheet

 • Interest on State and Local government (municipal) bonds is generally exempt from federal income tax.

-• Interest from U.S. Series EE Savings Bonds may be excluded if used for qualified higher education expenses (this exclusion is subject to an AGI phase-out).
+• Interest from U.S. Series EE Savings Bonds may be excluded if used for qualified higher education expenses (this exclusion is subject to an AGI phase-out of $101,800 - $116,850 Single / $152,750 - $182,650 MFJ for 2026).

-The tax treatment of a corporate distribution is determined by the following "waterfall":
+The tax treatment of a corporate distribution is determined by flowing through these three sequential buckets:

 Qualified dividends that meet specific source and holding period requirements are taxed at lower long-term capital gains rates.